Curviacus: Description

 These fossils occur on bituminous limestone on the bedding surface.
 The fossilized specimen has calcispar walls with the inner chambers filled with micrite.
 The walls are raised because the calcispar does not erode as easily.
-C. ediacaranus is a slightly oblong macrofossil that ranges from 5-14 cm in length.
-It is charichtaridzed by its curved or crescent shaped chambers that occur arranged in a series with the chambers sharing walls.
+C. ediacaranus is a slightly oblong macrofossil that ranges from 5–14 cm in length.
+It is characterized by its curved or crescent-shaped chambers that occur arranged in a series with the chambers sharing walls.
 All of the chambers are convex in the same direction.
 Each chamber is narrow ranging ~1-3mm in width.
 Chamber length can be consistent or inconsistent.
 Inconsistencies can give a false impression of branching.
 Additionally, the walls of the chambers sometimes converge laterally.